Bark Review: Quick Expert Summary

 The Bark for Kids app automatically monitors Chrome and Edge browsers, as well as a number of social media apps like TikTok, Kik, Skype, Discord, and even Snapchat.
 You can then monitor additional apps or social media platforms by either logging into your child’s account from the parent dashboard or allowing your child to log in from their own device.
 This lets you monitor their account while retaining trust by not requiring them to give you their password so you can see everything they’re doing.

-One major thing to note is that Bark only shows you text messages or other content when a potential issue is detected.
+However, Bark only shows you text messages or other content when a potential issue is detected.
 Bark will not allow you to view all of your child’s communications in real-time.
-This can be good if you want to give your child as much privacy as possible while ensuring they’re safe, but competitors like Qustodio and mSpy will allow you to view all of your child’s text messages at any time.
+This can be good if you want to give your child as much privacy as possible while ensuring they’re safe, but competitors like Qustodio will allow you to view all of your child’s text messages at any time.

 |Bark Can Detect:|